nick-orton/snpcc/README.md

-  s        change selected stream h        lower volume on selected client l        raise volume on selected client m        mute/unmute selected client a        mute/unmute all clients""" space    refreshes the state
+  s        change selected stream h        lower volume on selected client l        raise volume on selected client
+  H        lower volume on all clients
+  L        raise volume on all clients m        mute/unmute selected client a        mute/unmute all clients""" space    refreshes the state